SergeyZorych/TMDB/README.md

 ### Gradle Kotlin DSL with buildSrc

-All gradle files written in Kotlin DSL buildSrc used for creation gradle plugin with common options and store common dependencies
+All gradle files written in Kotlin DSL and buildSrc used for creation gradle plugin with common options and store common dependencies

 [](https://docs.gradle.org/current/userguide/kotlin_dsl.html)